Blood Spots in Eggs: Causes and Safety

 Since blood spots are a perfectly natural part of the egg laying process, there is no way to prevent this from happening.
 However, we do have state-of-the-art processing equipment that helps us detect eggs with imperfections and filter them out before they ever make their way into our packaging––be they slightly cracked, misshapen, or containing other slight imperfections.

 In fact, 99% of Pete & Gerry's Organic Eggs reach the store in perfect condition.
 We find almost everything.
-But no process is perfect, and there will always be the very occassional feather on an egg, hairline crack, or blood spot that makes its way past the machines' and our keen eyes.
+But no process is perfect, and there will always be the very occasional feather on an egg, hairline crack, or blood spot that makes its way past the machines' and our keen eyes.

 Are eggs with blood spots kosher?